I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscompletependingrequest.md

 <p>None</p>

 ## -remarks
 <p>If the dispatch function in question does not pass an IRP, it <b>cannot</b> return STATUS_PENDING.
 Minidrivers should set <b>IRP.IoStatus.Status</b> before calling this function.</p>

 <p><b>KsCompletePendingRequest</b> can be used for PnP dispatch functions in the device dispatch table or filter creation and closure requests.
 Dispatch functions that return STATUS_PENDING must call this function when they complete the request. </p>

-<p>If the dispatch function in question does not pass an IRP, it <b>cannot</b> return STATUS_PENDING.
-Minidrivers should set <b>IRP.IoStatus.Status</b> before calling this function.</p>

-<p><b>KsCompletePendingRequest</b> can be used for PnP dispatch functions in the device dispatch table or filter creation and closure requests.
-Dispatch functions that return STATUS_PENDING must call this function when they complete the request. </p>